 Investments in emerging or developing markets may be more volatile and less liquid than investing in developed markets and may involve exposure to economic structures that are generally less diverse and mature and to political systems which have less stability than those of more developed countries.

-BLOOMBERG®, a trademark and service mark of Bloomberg Finance L.P. and its affiliates, and BARCLAYS®, a trademark and service mark of Barclays Bank Plc, have each been licenced for use in connection with the listing and trading of the SPDR Bloomberg Barclays ETFs.
+BLOOMBERG®, a trademark and service mark of Bloomberg Finance L.P., and its affiliates have each been licenced for use in connection with the listing and trading of the SPDR Bloomberg ETFs.
 SASB does not take any position as to whether an issuer should be included or excluded from the Underlying Index.